What’s That Odor Coming from Your Chimney?

 Keep Repairs at Bay

 While this is not pleasant, urine and feces from animals as well as rot can fall and sit on the smoke shelf and potentially cause rust and will cause odors to come into your home through the fireplace even with the damper closed.
 Making sure animals cannot enter the flue means this will never be an issue.

 Creosote can damage the side of the flue over time and the best way to remove it is through chimney sweeping.
-So to keep the odors at bay, repairs caused by not properly caring for the system and your family safer when using your system is all accomplished by the same annual services; inspection and sweeping.
+So to keep the odors at bay, get repairs needed because of improper caring for the system, and your family safer when using your system is all accomplished by the same annual services: inspection and sweeping.